wellgtsil/User_info_collector/README.md

 TODO:
   - Find other logics to get blocked user information
-  - Made to work in a Red Hat Environment, make it work in another Linuxes
+  - Made to work in a Red Hat Environment, test compatibility with other Linuxes